axodotdev/cargo-dist/book/src/installers.md

 ### npm

+> since 0.0.6

-This provides a tarball containing an npm package (npm-package.tar.gz) which when installed into an npm project: detects the current platform, fetches the best possible [executable-zip][] from your [artifact download URL][artifact-download-url], and copies the binary into your node_modules, where it can be run with things like `npx`.
+This provides a tarball containing an npm package (npm-package.tar.gz) which when installed into an npm project: detects the current platform, fetches the best possible [executable-zip][] from your [artifact download URL][artifact-download-url], and copies the binary into your node_modules.
+This can be used to install the binaries like any other npm package, or to run them with `npx`.

 This kind of installer is ideal for making a native Rust tool available to JS devs.